Publish 2 September 2021

 Then you discovered perms allow you to eliminate the hot comb altogether.
 Oh, and those weaves?
 Girl, necks would snap when you strutted into the room.
 After much hair breakage from overheated hot combs, you are now known for your fashionable collection of wigs.

-Classic hot comb, usually heated by unregulated head on a stove.
+Classic hot comb, usually heated by an unregulated head on a stove.
 Corded models are available.

 What is Hot Comb Alopecia?